Better Than Mochi for Women in Their 50s 2026: GLP-1 Options for Perimenopause & Menopause Weight | Luma Health

 Effective total (med + membership)~$214/mo combined

-What the membership includesRegistered dietitian coaching, behavioral support, accountability check-ins
+What the membership includesRegistered dietitian coaching, behavioral support

 Luma Health sema comparison$197/mo flat → $2,364/yr